 - Dementia Stages: What They Mean and Where They Came From

-The 5 Stages of Dementia Explained
+- What are the 5 Stages of Dementia

 Dementia is a complex condition that interferes with a loved one’s memory, communication, language, judgment, and overall brain function.
 Dissimilar from memory slips that can occur with old age, dementia is a progressive malady that can be caused by Alzheimer’s disease, and it impairs parts of the brain that are vital in processing speech and spatial awareness.
 It is very common for people to confuse dementia with old age.
 After all, it’s normal for people to forget things as they get older; however, dementia and age-related memory loss are two entirely different things.

 While it may be frustrating to watch your loved one struggle with dementia, this should be the time to consider professional care from highly trained specialists.
 At Paradise Living Centers, residents with dementia receive around-the-clock care from our certified caregivers and licensed nurse.
 It’s our mission to ensure residents are given the quality care they deserve, and their families are given the peace of mind they desire.

 Healthcare providers use a scale to evaluate the stage and progression of dementia.
 The exact number of stages may differ depending on which scale is used, but generally, the higher the stage, the more severe the cognitive decline.
 For example, stage one would be no symptoms of dementia, while stage 3 would be moderate dementia symptoms and so on.

 One of the most common measures of dementia is the Reisberg or Global Deterioration Scale (GDS).
 It breaks down the progression of dementia into seven stages.
 Another commonly used measure, the Clinical Dementia Rating Scale (CDR), is discussed further in the next section.
 Experts originally developed these scales for patients with Alzheimer’s disease, but they can be used for staging non-Alzheimer’s disease dementia as well.